 #1 Use the power of your employees

 The biggest part of this entire post is dedicated to empowering your employees so that they will make your company stand out from the crowd on LinkedIn.
 Your company page is no different.
-You need your colleagues, your employees; they are your biggest and first brand advocates.
-By adding them as followers to your page, you can indirectly make use of their network.
+You need your colleagues and your employees; they are your most significant and first brand advocates.
+You can indirectly use their network by adding them as followers to your page.

-By asking them to add your ” Company Page” to their profiles as the current place they work at, they will automatically turn into followers of your page.
+By asking them to add your ” Company Page” to their profiles as the current place they work at, they will automatically become followers of your page.
 Making it easy for them to get noticed about any posts you make so they can easily share it with their following.

 #2 Let your brand personality shine through on your page

-Just like your companies Facebook page, your Twitter profile page, etc., LinkedIn offers the ability to adapt your company page to let your brand personality shine through.
+Just like your company’s Facebook page, your Twitter profile page, etc., LinkedIn offers the ability to adapt your company page to let your brand personality shine through.

 By using the style guides you created for your visual brand, you can make your banner image more creative.

-Ask yourself why someone would want to be spending time reading your company profile?
+Ask yourself why someone would want to read your company profile.
 Include relevant links to your website, your blog, and so on.

 #3 Provide valuable content

-Your brand personality is mostly not enough for the static parts of your company page to keep people interested.
-The best way to grow your audience and to keep your followers interesting is by providing value to them.
+Your brand personality is mostly insufficient for the static parts of your company page to keep people interested.
+The best way to grow your audience and keep your followers interesting is by providing value to them.

-Try posting different types of content that your target audience might be interested in.
-Things like company news, thought expertise, the content created by your employees.
-Make sure to be consistent with posting, and posting regularly, and mix it up.
+Try posting different types of content that your target audience might be interested in—things like company news, thought expertise, and the content created by your employees.
+Make sure to be consistent with posting and posting regularly, and mix it up.

-By making it as attractive and valuable as possible, you for sure will be starting to amass more followers and gain company recognition over time.
+By making it as attractive and valuable as possible, you will surely increase followers and gain company recognition over time.

-We’re not sure what your experience has been over the past years, but a lot of LinkedIn groups seemed to be filled with self-promotion and spam rather than valuable discussions and meaningful interactions.
+We’re not sure what your experience has been over the past years, but many LinkedIn groups seemed to be filled with self-promotion and spam rather than valuable discussions and meaningful interactions.

-Social media has been on a constant change since their first inception.
-Where it was first a tool for just broadcasting whatever you think was important to you, turns more and more into marketing your messages to groups of engaging fans.
+Social media has been in constant change since its first inception.
+Where it was first a tool for broadcasting whatever you thought was important to you, it increasingly turns into marketing your messages to groups of engaging fans.

-Next to that, you can clearly see that LinkedIn is growing; they are putting more and more emphasis on building your professional network, your personal brand and help you to increase your industry knowledge.
+Next to that, you can clearly see that LinkedIn is growing; they are putting more and more emphasis on building your professional network and your brand and helping you to increase your industry knowledge.

-This is the reason why communities like LinkedIn Groups a great way of bringing your customers, the fans of your brand together, especially if you are a business-to-business (B2B) company.
+This is the reason why communities like LinkedIn Groups are a great way of bringing your customers and the fans of your brand together, especially if you are a business-to-business (B2B) company.

 And the best part?

-As a LinkedIn Group admin, you have some powerful community management features at your disposal that are not available on places like Facebook Groups.
+As a LinkedIn Group admin, you have some powerful community management features that are unavailable on places like Facebook Groups.

-Did you know LinkedIn sends a daily or weekly digest of all activities of your group to the people in your group to keep them engaged and updated?
+Did you know LinkedIn sends a daily or weekly digest of your group’s activities to the people in your group to keep them engaged and updated?
 Or did you know you can send an admin announcement to your members once a week?
 Almost like a newsletter that ends up in their inbox and not as a notification in the app.

 Creating a group on LinkedIn is rather easy, but before we dive into the steps that go with it.
-Take a step back and ask yourself what will be the purpose of your group.
+Take a step back and ask yourself what your group’s purpose will be.